hughbarney/atto/CHANGE.LOG.md

 # Atto Emacs Change Log

+## Atto v1.21 27 Aug 2020
+* small fix, reframe on insert if point is sitting on EOF and have scrolled off end of window

 ## Atto v1.20 30 Mar 2018
 * very small enhancement to previous fix.
 When we go to the end of the file we do not reframe if the end of file is already displayed in the window.